Prime Minister Imran Khan Chairs Meeting Of National Coordination Committee On COVID-19 - UrduPoint

 Prime Minister Imran Khan Chairs Meeting Of National Coordination Committee On COVID-19

-Prime Minister Imran Khan on Wednesday chaired the meeting of National Coordination Committee (NCC) on COVID-19 and discussed the situation arising in the wake of Coronavirus
+Prime Minister Imran Khan on Monday chaired the meeting of National Coordination Committee (NCC) on COVID-19 and discussed the situation arising in the wake of coronavirus

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Apr, 2020 ) :Prime Minister Imran Khan on Wednesday chaired the meeting of National Coordination Committee (NCC) on COVID-19 and discussed the situation arising in the wake of Coronavirus.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Apr, 2020 ) :Prime Minister Imran Khan on Monday chaired the meeting of National Coordination Committee (NCC) on COVID-19 and discussed the situation arising in the wake of coronavirus.